 -

-04-14-2008, 04:48 PM #3Senior Member
+04-14-2008, 04:48 PM #3napoleonbuckGuest

 I saw Vinopal take an end around for a touchdown against MY Irish (St. Vincent St. Mary).
 The kid is ridiculously fast.
 He's one of those kids who you get into school and worry about a position later.